17 Brilliant Short Novels You Can Read in a Sitting

 The Lathe of Heaven by Ursula K. Le Guin

 This is one of the weirdest science fiction books you’ll ever read.
 Le Guin channels Philip K. Dick to tell the story of a man who can change reality with his dreams.
 We recently published an interview between Le Guin and Michael Cunningham that included a deal on an ebook version of The Lathe of Heaven, so grab it cheap.

 Of all the books I regularly recommend to people, Jackson’s masterpiece has the best track record.
 Every person I’ve recommended it to has adored it and recommended it to others.
-(I wrote a longer essay on the book for Flavorwire this May.)
+(I wrote a longer essay on the book for Flavorwire.)